SUPREME COURT OF CANADA

 Reasons for Judgment:

-Major J. (McLachlin C.J. and Bastarache, Binnie, LeBel, Deschamps, Fish, Abella and Charron JJ. concurring)
+LeBel J. (McLachlin C.J. and Major, Bastarache, Binnie, Deschamps, Fish, Abella and Charron JJ. concurring)

 Present: McLachlin C.J. and Major, Bastarache, Binnie, LeBel, Deschamps, Fish, Abella and Charron JJ.

-on appeal from the court of appeal for british columbia
+on appeal from the federal court of appeal

 Statutes and Regulations Cited